Clearly visible from Denver

 of textured granite bear a strong resemblance to City of Rocks,

-mountain is covered with crags, spires, walls, and corridors,
+is covered with crags, spires, walls, and corridors, with over

 The climbing lies at elevations